 The high guru of peptides is orthopedic surgeon William Seeds MD, who has unbridled enthusiasm and many years of experience with them.
-I've taken his training course and I'm developing an appreciation for the potential of peptides in a variety of applications.
+I've taken his training course and I'm using several peptides in my clinical practice.

 GHRH: Growth-Hormone-Releasing Hormone, as its name implies, is a peptide that signals the body to generate and release growth hormone in its own natural cycle.
 GHRH is naturally produced in the brain, and is thought of as a safer alternative to GH.
 Other peptides that stimulate production of GH are known as GHRH mimetics.